-For complimentary unbiased information, advice, and assistance booking your next vacation, use the contact form or call Joel at 844-483-6669.
+For complimentary unbiased information, advice, and assistance booking your next vacation call Joel at 844-483-6669.

 However, since June, Cancun has safely welcomed tourists to its beaches and hasn’t had to ban visitors since, so they’re obviously doing something right.
 That “something” has been well thought out and executed.
 For one thing, they were among the first destinations to adopt the World Travel and Tourism Council’s (WTTC) health and hygiene policies and earn the global safety stamp.